 You can use environment variables to manage secrets like database passwords and bearer tokens.
 This allows you to automatically rotate secret credentials, and it helps protect sensitive information.

-RETOOL_EXPOSED_DB_PASSWORDwith the value being your database connection string.
-Depending on how you have set up your Retool, you may need to restart the docker container.
+RETOOL_EXPOSED_DB_PASSWORD variable to your database connection string.
+Depending on how you set up Retool, you might need to restart the Docker container.

-In order to avoid leaking potentially sensitive environment variables we only allow users to read environment variables with the
+To avoid leaking potentially sensitive environment variables, Retool only allows users to read environment variables with the

-Note: this works for any field that you define - so you could even use environment variables when configuring the headers you send in an API request.
+You can use environment variables like this for any field that you define.
+For example, you could use environment variables to configure the headers you send in API requests.

 Updated 10 months ago